 Creek buffer strips are densely vegetated areas that collect and slow runoff, filtering out sediments and insoluble pollutants, and encourage infiltration.
-Stormwater flows into a buffer strip through a silt fence, used as a device that converts concentrated flow into sheet flow.
-As the runoff flows through the vegetation, its velocity is reduced, releasing its load of suspended solids and promoting infiltration.
+Stormwater flows into a buffer strip through a silt fence and is used as a device to convert concentrated flow into sheet flow.
+As the runoff flows through the vegetation, its velocity is reduced, resulting in its load of suspended solids being released; buffer strips also promoting infiltration.
 Buffer strips are uniformly graded and are located down slope from disturbed or impervious areas, or adjacent to waterways.

-- This item to be used to protect streams and wetlands from sediment carried by sheet flow. - Ideally, buffer strips should be 25 feet wide, but they must be fit into the available space.
-Variations from the 25 foot dimension must be noted on the plans.
+- This item to be used to protect streams and wetlands from sediment carried by sheet flow. - Ideally, buffer strips should be 25 feet wide, but they shall be fit into the available space.
+Variations from the 25 foot dimension shall be noted on the plans.
 Verify requirements with Local Approving Agency. - Provide super silt fence along the edge of the wetland or along the stream bank.
 Provide 5 feet gaps in the Super Silt Fence, with Temporary Ditch Checks.
-The gaps are to allow floodwater to flow into the creek without damage to the silt fence.

-- Grade the filter strip as uniformly as practical.
-Minimum slope along the fall line should be 1%. - Provide permanent plantings in the buffer strip. - Reference Standard Drawing K1 for additional information.
+The gaps are to allow floodwater to flow into the creek without damage to the silt fence. - Grade the filter strip as uniformly as practical.
+Minimum slope along the fall line shall be 1%. - Provide permanent plantings in the buffer strip. - Reference Standard Drawing K1 for additional information.